legacy-seismic-data/legacy-seismic-data.github.io/organizations/canada.md

 permalink           : "/organizations/canada"
 breadcrumb          : true
 ---
+The first continuously recording photographic seismograph station in North America began operation in September 1897 in Toronto.
+By 1939, 11 stations were in operation across Canada.
-The modern network is operated by the Geological Survey of Canada.
+The modern network is operated by Natural Resources Canada.
+All but Ottawa (OTT) and Halifax (HAL) are now closed.
+See Stevens (1990) for more information on the history of some stations in Canada (Stevens, 1990).

 [Natural Resources Canada](https://earthquakescanada.nrcan.gc.ca)